 Although this isn’t strictly a website optimisation tactic, shipping is a huge issue for online buyers.

 Yes, offering free shipping impacts your bottom line, but instead of seeing it as an unwanted expense, see it as a marketing tactic.
-It can help you increase the number of browsers who become buyers (aka website conversion) as well as the return on your other marketing investments.
+It can help you increase the number of browsers who become buyers (aka website conversions) as well as the return on your other marketing investments.

 How important are shipping costs to online sales?